machine1337/gmailc2/README.md

 ![gma](https://user-images.githubusercontent.com/82051128/210650476-b153229d-b70e-4d24-ad8a-ed08b6a3144b.png)

-# Note:
+# Note
-     This RAT communicates Via Gmail SMTP (or u can use any other smtps as well) but Gmail SMTP is valid because most of the companies block unknown traffic so gmail traffic is valid and allowed everywhere.
+> This RAT communicates Via Gmail SMTP (or u can use any other smtps as well) but Gmail SMTP is valid because most of the companies block unknown traffic so gmail traffic is valid and allowed everywhere.

 # Warning:
-     1. Don't Upload Any Payloads To VirusTotal.com Bcz This tool will not work with Time.
+* Don't Upload Any Payloads To VirusTotal.com Bcz This tool will not work with Time.
-     2. Virustotal Share Signatures With AV Comapnies.
+* Virustotal Share Signatures With AV Comapnies.
-     3. Again Don't be an Idiot!
+* Again Don't be an Idiot!

 # How To Setup
      1. Create Two seperate Gmail Accounts.